Two Causally Related Needles in a Video Haystack: Abstract

 \section{Abstract}

-Evaluating the video understanding capabilities of Video-Language Models (VLMs) remains a significant challenge.
-We propose a long-context video understanding benchmark, \shortname{}, that assesses two crucial abilities insufficiently evaluated by existing benchmarks: (1) the ability to extract information from two separate locations in a long video and understand them jointly, and (2) the ability to model the world in terms of cause and effect in human behaviors.
-Specifically, \shortname{} introduces 2-needle questions, which require extracting information from both the cause and effect human-behavior events in a long video and the associated narration text.
-To prevent textual bias, these questions comprise two complementary formats: one asking to identify the video clip containing the answer, and one asking for the textual description of an unrelated visual detail from that video clip.
-Our experiments reveal that models excelling in pre-existing benchmarks struggle with 2-needle visual grounding, and the model performance is negatively correlated with the distance between the two needles.
+Properly evaluating the ability of Video-Language Models (VLMs) to understand long videos remains a challenge.
+We propose a long-context video understanding benchmark, \shortname{}, that assesses two crucial abilities insufficiently addressed by existing benchmarks: (1) extracting information from two separate locations (two needles) in a long video and understanding them jointly, and (2) modeling the world in terms of cause and effect in human behaviors. \shortname{} evaluates these abilities using noncausal one-needle, causal one-needle, and causal two-needle questions.
+The most complex question type, causal two-needle questions, require extracting information from both the cause and effect events from a long video and the associated narration text.
+To prevent textual bias, we introduce two complementary question formats: locating the video clip containing the answer, and verbal description of a visual detail from that video clip.
+Our experiments reveal that models excelling on existing benchmarks struggle with causal 2-needle questions, and the model performance is negatively correlated with the distance between the two needles.
 These findings highlight critical limitations in current VLMs.
-The dataset is available at: \href{https://huggingface.co/datasets/causal2needles/Causal2Needles}{https://huggingface.co/datasets/causal2needles/Causal2Needles}
+The project page is available at: \href{https://limiaoyu.github.io/Causal2Needles/}{https://limiaoyu.github.io/Causal2Needles}